-In this post we will compare Userpilot to a whole host of other NPS tools.
+In this post we will compare Userpilot to a whole host of other NPS software.

 No doubt, you’re already familiar with the Net Promoter Score metric.
 If not, get up to speed with our complete guide to NPS for SaaS businesses here.